Ehurst224/MatPlotLib_SCC_Analysis/README.md

 # MatPlotLib_SCC_Analysis

 This analysis looks at squamous cell carcinoma tumor growth in mice.
 Multiple treatment regimens are compared to discover which regimen is most effective in shrinking tumors.
+Capomulin is found to be the drug regimen to reduce tumor growth.

 The distribution of female versus male mice in the study: